-A broken spirit is the result of traumatic events—one time occurrences or on-going situations.
+A broken spirit is the result of traumatic events—one-time occurrences or on-going situations.
 We often suffer traumatic situations as the result of the actions of evil people who have no consciences.
 The reality is that much of the trauma we experience is caused by close friends, family and others we trusted who were just pretending to be Christians.
 Those traumatic circumstances are even more devastating due to the tremendous betrayal that is part of the trauma.

 Traumatic events include the death of a loved one, divorce, abuse of any kind (sexual, mental, verbal, emotional, spiritual or physical), domestic violence, being the victim of any violent crime, physical illnesses and surgeries, repeatedly moving from one location to another (especially during childhood), natural disasters (fires, floods, tornadoes, hurricanes, etc.), and anything else that is extremely upsetting to normal life circumstances.
 Trauma can not only break our hearts, but it can also break our spirits!

-As genuine followers of Jesus Christ, we need to be living from the hearts and spirits that Jesus gave us.
+As genuine followers of Jesus Christ, we need to be living from the hearts and spirits that Father God gave us.
 Unfortunately, most of us are living from hearts and spirits that are broken.
 Inner healing is the healing of our emotional and spiritual wounds.
 Many of them are wounds that we initially experienced in early childhood.
 These traumatic experiences often become repressed with time and remain hidden within us, contaminating our souls and distorting our beliefs and behaviors.
 If we bury our emotional and spiritual pain, we are burying something that remains alive!
 Suppressed emotional and spiritual pain doesn’t just disappear.
 It can turn into lingering physical pain.

 And saves such as have a contrite spirit.

-The spirit of man is the lamp of the Lord,
+The spirit of man is the lamp of the LORD,

 Searching all the innermost parts of his being.